Le Cordon Bleu: In popular culture

-Le Cordon Bleu played in central role in the 2009 American film Julie & Julia, which was partly based on Julia Child's memoir My Life in France.
+Le Cordon Bleu played a central role in the 2009 American film Julie & Julia, which was partly based on Julia Child's memoir My Life in France.
 In addition, central protagonists in other films attended or were graduates of Le Cordon Bleu such as Audrey Hepburn's character in the 1954 American film Sabrina, Huo Ting En in the 2017 Taiwanese television series The Perfect Match, Dev D in the 2017 Bengali film Maacher Jhol and Hervé Villechaize's character Nick Nack in the 1974 James Bond film The Man with the Golden Gun.

 The school also plays a central role in publications by its students.
 For example, American writer Kathleen Flinn's 2007 book The Sharper Your Knife, the Less You Cry, is the first insider's account of attending the modern Paris flagship school.
 Flinn's best-selling memoir recounts the day-to-day trials of the contemporary program and provides a further history of the school.
 The book was translated into several languages.